stackedlol/life-os/economics/markets/technical-analysis/moving-averages.md

 - #support & #resistance - moving averages can act as dynamic support or resistance... where prices often bounce off the moving average

 - signal generation - crossovers are common signals (a shorter-term moving average cross above a longer-term average )

+- they remove daily noise from price data

+- shows underlying trend direction

+- forms a **basis** for *most* trading signals